QuartzWork/QuartzWork/README.md

 - Opacity (Minimal Unblocker) - Run By Companioncubegd

 IN DEVELOPMENT:
-- Meth0d (List of methods for bypassing school) - Run By Companioncubegd
+- Meth0d (List of methods for bypassing school) - Run By Companioncubegd & theethonic
 - BloxDox (Documentation For All Of Our Projects) - Run By companioncubegd & theethonic
 - WebGarcH (Web Game Archive, Including Flash Games, HTMl5 Games, And Emulators) - Run By Companioncubegd